 4.Adding an Office for Home Business

 The pandemic has led to an increase in work from home solutions.
-Suppose your newly added home business deals with a large number of supplies, uses specialized machinery, or creates heavy foot traffic.
-In that case, it will be advisable for you to see your insurer to recalculate your home value, determine whether you will need more coverage, and adjust your existing policy or purchase a business policy.
+Suppose your newly added home business deals with a large number of supplies, use specialized machinery, or creates heavy foot traffic.
+In that case, it will be advisable for you to see your insurer recalculate your home value, determine whether you will need more coverage, and adjust your existing policy or purchase a business policy.

 5.Upgrading Your Kitchen